+To recognize torrent traffic patterns and shape them, ISPs use sophisticated application-layer firewalls.
 Encrypting uTorrent can help evade traffic shaping from those devices.
-But just enabling encryption protocol, will not help you become totally anonymous.
+But just enabling “protocol encryption” will not help you become anonymous.

-Encrypting BitTorrent protocol gives you privacy “the traffic is hidden”.
-Using a VPN gives you anonymity “your IP is hidden”.
+- Encrypting BitTorrent protocol gives you privacy: “The traffic is hidden.”
+Using a VPN gives you anonymity: “your IP is hidden.”

 Virus and Malware Prevention.

-Whatever special antivirus you use, will not help if you keep downloading and connecting to untrusted sites.
+Whatever special antivirus you use will not help if you keep downloading and connecting to untrusted sites.
 A famous quote from McAfee; “Social engineering has become about 75% of an average hacker’s toolkit, and for the most successful hackers, it reaches 90%”.

-Protecting from that hacker’s 90% ability to trick you has to do a lot about “not trusting everything”.
+Protecting from that hacker’s 90% ability to trick you has to do a lot about “not trusting everything.”
 The following are a few recommendations to stay safe in the P2P world.

 - Watch from where you are downloading the torrent files.
-If you find what you are looking for, check the health of the torrent, the reputation of the contributor and other user’s comments.
+If you find what you are looking for, check the health of the torrent, the reputation of the contributor, and other users’ comments.

-If the health of the torrent is low or it has no seeders at all, probably something kept other peers from sharing the file.
+- If the health of the torrent is low or it has no seeders at all, probably something kept other peers from sharing the file.

-Be especially suspicious of anything executable, such as EXE, ZIP, MSI or BAT files.
+- Be especially suspicious of anything executable, such as EXE, ZIP, MSI, or BAT files.
 If you are downloading software, be 100% sure of the file’s source.

-Music or movies usually have different formats; they don’t have executables.
-Formats like mp3, mp4, avi, mkv are not known to harm.
-Also, check the final file size; if it is less than 1Mb then probably it isn’t a movie.
+- Music or movies usually have different formats; they don’t have executables.
+Formats like mp3, mp4, AVI, Mkv are not known to harm.
+Also, check the final file size; if it is less than 1Mb, then probably it isn’t a movie.

 So how can you protect from the other 10%?

-Put your favourite antivirus to do its job… Scan files.
+- Put your favourite antivirus to do its job… Scan files.
 The following picture shows Windows Defender detecting a potential malware.

-Your antivirus might identify some viruses, others might go unnoticed and some will be false positives.
+- Your antivirus might identify some viruses, others might go unnoticed and some will be false positives.